 David is heavily involved in property, construction, design and development with Gaze Commercial.
 I am heavily involved in education and neuroplasticity – the University of Auckland’s Centre for Brain Research.

-Having experienced multiple schools overseas, King's College is up with the best we have experienced - we would not have our children anywhere else in New Zealand.
+Having experienced multiple schools overseas, King's College is up with the best we have experienced - we would not have placed our children anywhere else when we returned to New Zealand.

 Email Anne Gaze